 TILT: EDIT.
 Tilt the joystick to move the focus area around the screen, and rotate the command dial to change the size.
 If AF MODE is set to ALL as recommended, rotating the command dial lets you cycle through all AF Modes.

 Function (Fn)/AE-L/AF-L Setting

-- White Balance: Being able to quickly adjust your White Balance is important in travel photography, when you’re in and out of different lighting, especially when recording JPEG.
+- White Balance: Being able to adjust your White Balance quickly is vital in travel photography when you’re in and out of different lighting, especially when recording JPEG.
 Not so critical if you’re only recording RAW.

 - AWB Lock Only: When using Auto White Balance, “lock it in” when it looks right for more consistent colors.

 - Focus Area: Set the focus area and size.
-This is programmed to joysticks in cameras that have them.
+This is programmed into joysticks in cameras that have them.

 - Shutter Type: Quickly enable Electronic Shutter when you want to be silent & discreet.
-Otherwise, you should be using Mechanical Shutter since there are some disadvantages to Silent Shutter.
+Otherwise, you should be using Mechanical Shutter or Electronic Front Curtain Shutter since there are some disadvantages with the Electronic Shutter.

 - Focus Check: Magnify your focus area to check your manual focus.